 Investigating Web Attacks Challenge Walkthrough (Let’s Defend)

-Upon reviewing the logs, at line 30 I found Nikto in the User-Agent string, indicating that the attacker used Nikto, a popular web vulnerability scanning tool.
+At line 30, I found Nikto in the User-Agent string, confirming that the attacker used Nikto, a popular web vulnerability scanning tool.

 Answer: Nikto